When Valuation Prevails: Where Does Amazon Go From Here?

 Price Target for 2017

 Finally, there is a pleasant surprise for the outcome of this examination.
 Interestingly enough, as today's target prices are most correlated with stock prices 20-22 weeks down the road, current target price can be used to "predict" the actual stock price 20-22 weeks from now.
 Thus, it stands to reason that today's average target price of $1082 will be a reliable estimate for what the stock price will be 20-22 weeks from now.
 After adjusting to the current +6.3% overvaluation, I am able to infer AMZN's most likely future price path using the past 20 weeks' average target prices.
-AMZN will first take the -6.3% correction and resume its increase to the $1110-1131 range by the end of 2017.
+AMZN will first take the -6.3% correction and resume its increase to the $1110-1131 range by the end of 2017 (see Exhibit at the beginning).

 Disclosure: I am/we are long AMZN.